jay2sharma/mongodbsink/README.md

-# mongodbsink
-Self Managed MongoDB Sink Connector in kubernetes
+# Self Managed MongoDB Sink Connector in kubernetes

 In this example, you'll set up the following:

-* Create extended Mongo Sink image
+* Create extended Mongo Sink image with confluent

 * Self-managed Kafka Connect cluster connected to Confluent Cloud